Muskogee Turnpike: History

 The Muskogee Turnpike originally bore no numbered designation.
 On March 10, 2014, the Oklahoma Transportation Commission unanimously approved a motion to apply the SH-351 designation to the turnpike.

 On May 5, 2025, the Oklahoma Transportation Commission unanimously approved a motion to apply the Interstate 343 designation to the turnpike, pending approval by the American Association of State Highway and Transportation Officials (AASHTO) and the Federal Highway Administration (FHWA).
+This numbering, if approved, would not fit the usual conventions of existing three-digit auxiliary Interstate Highways, where a single digit is prefixed to the two-digit number of its parent Interstate Highway since it would have no relation to I-43, which only runs in Wisconsin.
+As a result, it is unknown what the route's parent interstate would be.

 Tolls

 As of August 2023, a two-axle vehicle pays $7.00 PlatePay ($3.30 with Pikepass) to drive the full length of the Turnpike.
 There are two toll collection plazas located along the length of the Muskogee Turnpike.
 The Muskogee Main Line Plaza is located approximately 5 mi south of the city of Muskogee and has an inline Pikepass lane, an exact change lane, and an attended collection lane.
 Speed limits through this plaza are 30 mph for all vehicles.
 The Coweta Main Line Plaza is located approximately 15 mi north of the city of Muskogee at the Coweta exit, and has four collection lanes: one exact change lane, two attended lanes, and a Pikepass lane that is independent from the plaza.
 The speed limit at this plaza is 30 mph for all vehicles, except Pikepass vehicles, which bypass the collection plaza.

 As of 2025, the cash lanes are no longer used.
-The Oklahoma Turnpikes are now cashless, utilizing either the Pikepass system, or the plate pay system, where OTA will mail you a bill for the turnpike you traveled on.
+The Oklahoma Turnpikes are now cashless, utilizing either the Pikepass system, or the plate pay system, where OTA mails bills for the turnpike traveled on.